Here's the truth about credit scores, how they work, and why they don't seem to actually reflect your level of financial capability.

 The first thing we need to get out of the way is the fact that it's a credit score.
 Your credit score is a measure of how you use credit.
 It's not a measure of your overall financial situation or habits.
 While some credit reporting agencies claim to include rental payments and you can potentially get a “boost” from gym membership payments, the reality is that, for the most part, you need to use credit to get a credit score.

 So you usually need a loan of some type to get a credit score.
 Whether that's a student loan, credit card, car loan, mortgage, or something else, you need a loan.
 If you're going to build a credit score, you have to use, well, credit.
-There's a reason the general factors that go into your credit score break down like this:
+There's a reason the general factors that go into your (FICO) credit score roughly break down like this:

 - Payment history: 35%